How to Fish

-To learn more about who needs a fishing license and who does not, visit MyFWC.com/License and click on “Recreational” and “Do I need a license?”
+Learn more about who needs a fishing license and who does not.

-A saltwater recreational license is required when attempting to catch saltwater species such as fish, crabs, clams, marine plants and other saltwater organisms regardless of whether in state or federal waters.
-Avid anglers are recommended to purchase a lifetime license for convenience and to save on annual costs.
+A saltwater recreational fishing license is required when attempting to catch saltwater species such as fish, crabs, clams and other saltwater organisms regardless of whether in state or federal waters.
+Avid Florida resident anglers are recommended to purchase a lifetime license for convenience and to save on annual costs.

-Florida has a few special licenses or permits you need to have when targeting certain species, including snook, lobster, tarpon or when shore-based shark fishing.
+Special permits: Florida has a few special licenses or permits you need to have when targeting certain species, including snook, lobster, tarpon, reef fish or when shore-based shark fishing.

 Fishing for freshwater species requires a freshwater recreational fishing license.
-This license can be purchased the same way as the saltwater license and has the same costs.
+This license can be purchased the same way as the saltwater license and has similar costs.